 Below are a few yoga poses for sciatica!

-Supta Kapotasana, Reclined Pigeon or Thread the Needle Pose, is effective in stretching the piriformis muscle.
+Supta Kapotasana or Reclined Pigeon pose, is effective in stretching the piriformis muscle.
 Although the pose requires external rotation of the femur, once the femur is rotated outward to 90 degrees, it becomes a stretch and the piriformis is no longer working.

 Sanskrit: Supta Kapotasana